Privacy Policy.

 We use a small set of trusted third party services to run the platform.
 Each one is bound by its own privacy policy and is used only for a specific operational purpose.

-• Analytics providers process anonymised usage statistics on our behalf.
+- Analytics providers, including Google Analytics and Microsoft Clarity, process anonymised usage statistics and session replays on our behalf.

 We do not pass personal data to these providers beyond what is needed for them to perform the task requested.